 Lineage: Understand your artifacts and the code that produced it

-The DAGWorks platform allows you to keep track of code and artifacts generated.
+The Hosted Hamilton UI on DAGWorks allows you to keep track of code and artifacts generated.
 This enables you to:

 • Visualize the structure of your dataflow.